SAP-samples/teched2022-DA161/exercises/ex1/README.md

 ℹ️ Welcome to the Available Objects!

-It provides you a holistic view of all the data related objects that are associated to the data model.
-It provides you an ability to quickly drag and drop objects into the Builder Panel or use any of the quick action menus to bind the data.
+It provides you a holistic view of all the data-related objects that are associated to the data model.
+It provides you with an ability to quickly drag and drop objects into the Builder Panel or use any of the quick action menus to bind the data.

 ![image](https://user-images.githubusercontent.com/112718519/199614821-90c0c534-1dcb-4ef4-91f6-a737fa4214d5.png)